-Children should have a dental care home – preferably with a pediatric dentist who specializes in the oral health of children and adolescents.
-Early childhood dental visits help a child acclimate to the dental environment and become comfortable with his or her oral care provider.
+Children should have a dental care home — preferably with a pediatric dentist who specializes in the oral health of children, toddlers, and adolescents.
+Early childhood dental visits help a child acclimate to the dental environment and become comfortable with their oral care provider.
 By attending appointments on a regular basis, children learn to put a value on oral care and establish healthy habits that can last a lifetime.
-The first dental visit is different for each child depending on the age and overall oral health of the patient.
+A toddler’s first dentist appointment is different for each child depending on a myriad of factors.

 Did you know…

 that despite recommendations by the American Academy of Pediatric Dentistry to see a dentist for the first time by age one, the majority of children in the U.S. do not have a first dental appointment until long after age two?
 Unfortunately, waiting has its consequences.
-As children get older, their risk for tooth decay increases – something that is more easily prevented with early oral care.
+As children get older, their risk for tooth decay increases.
+This is easily prevented with early oral care.

-What will happen during my child’s first dental appointment?
+What will happen during my toddler’s first dental appointment?

 How often should my child visit the dentist?